Loading...

 Some software packages have a facility whereby you can load the colour image onto a computer and, using one of the command drop-down menus, select the greyscale option.
 This will change the colours on an image to shades of grey (greyscale).
 This is not the same output as monochrome where features in the file are either black or white.

 Access to this product is free for PSGA members.
-Find out if you are a PSGA member or try out a sample of 1:50 000 Scale Colour Raster data by accessing the product page here with links to all of the relevant resources.
+Find out if you are a PSGA member or download a sample of 1:50 000 Scale Colour Raster data by accessing the product page here with links to all of the relevant resources.
 Alternatively, you can try out the full product by applying for a Data Exploration license.

 1:50 000 Scale Colour Raster comes in Tagged Image File Format (TIFF) LZW compressed and 8-bit uncompressed, GeoTIFF LZW compressed and Windows® BMP uncompressed formats.